OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part3.md

 ![Exercise3](images/Part3-18b.png)

 ---
 ⛏️ WHY A PERSONAL TAB?
-Well, personal tabs can be pinned to the Teams sidebar, and pushed out to users; you'll do that in the next step.
+Well, personal tabs can be pushed out to users and pinned to the Teams sidebar; you'll do that in the next step.

 In order to build an app with tabs that work in Teams channels and group conversations, you need to create a configuration page.
 There's a challenge at the end of this exercise if you want to give that a try!